awell-health/awell-extensions/extensions/elation/README.md

 ### Get Appointment

-Get an appointment using an appointment ID.
-View all of the fields supported by the API.
+Retrieve appointment details using an appointment ID.

 ### Create Non-Visit Note

 The non-visit note is a special kind of note that, as the name suggests, is not associated with a visit.
 These notes, in their simplest form, provide a chronological account of information about the patient.

-### Update Non-Visit Note

-Updates the non-visit note identified by an ID.
-Only ID is required by default, however editing any of `text`, `author` or `category` requires `Bullet ID` and both `text` and `author` to be provided.
+**Additional documentation for some of the action fields:**
+1. Category: The default category is "Problem" but you can choose any of "Past", "Family", "Social", "Instr", "PE", "ROS", "Med", "Data", "Assessment", "Test", "Tx", "Narrative", "Followup", "Reason", "Plan", "Objective", "Hpi", "Allergies", "Habits", "Assessplan", "Consultant", "Attending", "Dateprocedure", "Surgical", "Orders", "Referenced", "Procedure".
+2. Chart and document date automatically get set to the current date, i.e. the date when the action is orchestrated.

 ### Delete Non-Visit Note